 Yes.
 The completed application and supporting materials should be e-mailed as a single attachment to the IRB (firstname.lastname@example.org).
 The IRB will not accept handwritten applications.

 Yes.
 You must submit the IRB application electronically as an attachment to email@example.com.
-For student researchers, your supervising professor must submit the initial application on your behalf.
+For student researchers, your supervising professor should submit the initial application on your behalf.
 You should sign the signature page then scan it into Microsoft Word or as a .pdf document, and e-mail it along with your application to firstname.lastname@example.org.
-Alternatively, the signature page can be hand-delivered to the IRB office (Library Room 006, Lower Level), during regular hours (Monday to Friday, 9 a.m. to 5 p.m.).
+Alternatively, you can take a picture of the signature page and save it as a JPEG and paste it onto the application.
 Be sure that all documents associated with your application (informed consent, measures, etc.) are in the document with your application and attached to the e-mail.

 If you are utilizing deception, or if you are conducting research on a sensitive topic that could potentially cause distress, or prompt subjects to consider personal matters, debriefing is required.
 However, it is suggested that researchers debrief participants whenever possible to help educate participants about the research question under examination and the research process more generally.
 By debriefing participants, you explain the research question, or hypotheses fully and allow the participant to ask any questions he or she may have about the study.
 In a study involving deception, debriefing should explain the deception, explain why the deception was necessary, and allow the participant the option of removing his or her data from the study.
 A debriefing script or form must be submitted with the application as an attachment.